gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-393: Runs: Delete option doesn't disappear after deleting a run so no run is selected
 * FL-394: Runs: Trends are not refreshed after deleting a run
 * FL-395: Runs: Page number go over the Navbar
-* FL-397: Runs: Redux store misusage after deleting simulations
+* FL-397: Runs: Redux store misuse after deleting simulations
 * FL-399: Security: Tampered payload can be used to take control of an entity of another team
 * FL-427: API Token: Name is not modified on update
 * FL-430: Pipeline doesn't delay deployment retries, causing deploying issues in particular on AWS Virginia